-On March 10, 1994, the BSEC Permanent International Secretariat (PERMIS) was established in Istanbul by the decision of the Council of Ministers of Foreign Affairs.
-Greek Ambassador Mr. Leonidas Chrysanthopoulos (the first ambassador of Greece to RA) assumed the post of the Secretary General of the BSEC PERMIS in May 2006.
+On 10 March 1994, the BSEC Permanent International Secretariat (PERMIS) was established in Istanbul by the decision of the Council of Ministers of Foreign Affairs.
+Ambassador Michael Christides (Hellenic Republic) assumed the post of the Secretary General of the BSEC PERMIS on 1 July 2015.

-Since 1995, has been fanctioning the mechanism of "Troika", a consulting type of a structure within BSEC, which includes the former, present and future chairmen-in-office.
+Since 1995, the mechanism of "Troika", a consulting type of a structure within BSEC, has been functioning, which includes the former, present and future chairmen-in-office.

 The following countries have the observer status with the Organization: Arab Republic of Egypt, Republic of Austria, Republic of Belarus, Republic of Croatia, Czech Republic, French Republic, Federal Republic of Germany, State of Israel, Republic of Italy, Republic of Poland, Slovak Republic, Republic of Tunisia, United States of America.
-The European Union is among a number of international organizations enjoying the same status.
-Republic of Hungary, Islamic Republic of Iran, Hashemite Kingdom of Jordan, Japan, Republic of Korea, Montenegro, Republic of Slovenia, United Kingdom of Great Britain and Northern Ireland and some international organizations have the status of the BSEC sectoral dialogue partner.
+The Commission of the European Union is among a number of international organizations enjoying the same status.
+Republic of Hungary, Islamic Republic of Iran, Japan, Republic of Korea, Montenegro, Republic of Slovenia and some international organizations, including the UN World Tourism Organization, have the status of the BSEC sectoral dialogue partner.

 The Permanent Mission of the Republic of Armenia to BSEC was established in Istanbul in August 2001.
-Mr. Michael Vardanian is the Head of the Mission.
+Mr. A. Avagyan is the Head of the Mission.

 The Organization of BSEC is not represented in Armenia.